Pen, pencil, computer or even AI –whatever your medium, our drawing competition is open for submissions

 We seek the best 2D representations of a building design or concept through visual means.
 They may be hand or digitally drawn, incorporating collage or any combination or overlay of methods.
 Video and straight photography excluded.

-All entries must be uploaded online (see link).
+- All entries must be uploaded via the link below.
 We cannot accept physical works.
 Images must be at 300dpi, file size maximum 25Mb.

-The work must have been produced within the three years up to the closing date of Tuesday 9 May 2023 and must not previously have been entered for Eye Line.
+- The work must have been produced within the three years up to the closing date of 14.00 BST on Friday 10 May 2024 and must not previously have been entered for Eye Line.

-Winners and commendations announced: July/August 2023, issue of RIBAJ and online.
+Winners and commendations announced: July/August 2024 issue of RIBAJ and online